mozilla-releng/relengdocs/balrog/os-de-support.rst

 Just *before* the first nightly build (could be a few days earlier, if convenient) of the first unsupported version, pause Nightly updates for the affected OS version:

-* Create a new rule matching the ``Firefox : Nightly*`` channel and the OS version to serve the ``NoUpdate`` release.
+* Create a new rule matching the ``Firefox : nightly*`` product/channel and the OS version to serve the ``No-Update`` release.

 Shortly *after* the first nightly build of the first unsupported version:

 * Determine the build ID of the last build of the last supported version: You might check `archive.mozilla.org <https://archive.mozilla.org/pub/firefox/nightly/>`__ for instance.
-* Create a rule to pin Nightly* users to the most recent supported version: match the ``Firefox : Nightly*`` channel, the affected OS version and build ID < latest supported build ID determined above; serve the Release corresponding to that build ID.
+* Create a rule to pin `nightly*` users to the most recent supported version: match the ``Firefox : nightly*`` channel, the affected OS version and build ID < latest supported build ID determined above; serve the Release corresponding to that build ID.
 * Update the Release referenced by the new pinning rule, to include aliases (this is only required on Nightly, as it is caused by `bug 1810740 <https://bugzilla.mozilla.org/show_bug.cgi?id=1810740>`__): Update the Release blob by adding aliases like::

     "Darwin_aarch64-gcc3": {